 Health Certificates: Use this address – CR 363, La Veta, CO 81055

 Live Music on Saturday afternoon played by Bruce Hayes!
+Come check out the Whole Pig Roast “spectacle” while enjoying a beverage and great music among friends.
 Let’s not forget that we attend these events for FUN!
-Enjoy great music in the shade of our SoCo HQ while you dive in to great local food, grilled up on site, surrounded by panoramic mountain views.
+Enjoy your afternoon socially in the shade of our SoCo HQ while you dive in to great local food, grilled up on site, surrounded by panoramic mountain views.

 Registration barn opens on Thursday at noon.
 To insure all riders will fit in camp, please park your rigs North/South in rows starting on the North side of camp up against the scrub-oak.